 Tolsta Chaolais (pronounced ‘Tall-stah-HOOL-ish’) is a crofting village on the Isle of Lewis, Scotland.
-It consists of about fifty houses, clustered around Loch à Bhaile, about a mile from the A858 road, between Callanish and Carloway.

 The name has a Norse element, Tolsta, combined with a Gaelic element, Caolas, and means “Farm by the Strait“.